dennishnf/project-spotmicro-ai/README.md

 $ ssh ubuntu@ubiquityrobot.local
 ```

-Warning:
+**Warning:**

-Be careful with some WiFi names or passwords, as the use of characters such as hyphens (-) or quotes (") may cause the password to be misconfigured in wpa_supplicant.conf.
+Be careful with some WiFi names or passwords, as the use of characters such as hyphens (-) or quotes (") may cause the password to be misconfigured in wpa_supplicant.conf

 ## Calibration of Servo Motors